Anki vs Quizlet: Best Flashcard App for Studying [2026]

 One was built in 2005 to pass a French vocab test.
 The other in 2006 to memorize Japanese kanji.

-Anki vs Quizlet: Anki is a free, open-source flashcard app with the most powerful spaced repetition algorithm in consumer software (FSRS 6, trained on 700 million reviews).
-Quizlet is a polished study tool with 500 million user sets, AI Magic Notes, and a $35.99/year paywall on most useful features.
+Anki vs Quizlet: Anki is a free, open-source flashcard app powered by FSRS-7, released May 2026 as the first SRS algorithm with fractional intervals.
+It’s benchmarked on 9,999 user collections and 349.9 million reviews.
+Quizlet is a polished study tool with 500 million user sets, a March 2026 native ChatGPT app, and a $35.99/year paywall on most useful features.
 Anki wins for serious long-term memorization.
 Quizlet wins for speed and ease.

 Anki vs Quizlet: Quick Comparison